goliatone/go-config/README.md

 **Important**: The `koanf` tags are used internally for key paths, but you still need `json` and `yaml` tags for proper file parsing.

+### Optional Booleans

+When you need to distinguish “unset” from “explicitly false”, use [`config.OptionalBool`](OPTIONAL_BOOL.md).
+It exposes three states and plugs into both the container and `cfgx` via the shared decode hook, so precedence across defaults, files, env, and flags remains predictable.

 ### Basic Example

 ```go